nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### Timestamp

 Data in electronic form that binds other data to a particular time, establishing evidence that the bound data existed at that time (EU No 910/2014).

-## 4 Governance and Roles

-### Dataspace Governance Authority

-The role responsible for establishing, governing, managing and enforcing the technical policies and business rules of a Dataspace.

-### Dataspace Operator

-An entity responsible for operating technical services of a Dataspace on behalf of the Governance Authority.

-Operational responsibilities may be delegated, but governance control remains with the Governance Authority.

-### Governance Framework

-Strategies, policies and decision-making structures through which Dataspace governance operates.

 ## 5 Data Sharing Concepts